BehnamBorzoui/BehnamBorzoui/README.md

 - 👋 Hi, I’m @BehnamBorzoui
 - 👀 I’m interested in Binary
-- 🌱 I’m currently learning Golf Mechanism
+- 🌱 I’m currently learning Golf Mechanisms
 - 💞️ I’m looking to collaborate on privacy policy
 - 📫 How to reach me in mail me